|Add to your personal catalog|

 The Enrollment Center encourages students to apply to Juniata if they demonstrate the proper desire, motivation, and maturity needed to benefit from a four-year private college experience.
 Such qualities are evaluated through the application requirements listed below.
 The Admission Committee places the most emphasis on a student's high school transcript.
 The second most important item would be standardized testing results followed by activities, community involvement and all the things that make up the student's life.
 Juniata seeks a broad student population base including a wide geographic and cultural representation from a variety of social and economic backgrounds.

 The College reserves the right to determine which applicants will be admitted.
-The selection of candidates is made without regard to race, sex, religion, creed, national origin, handicap, or ability to afford a private college education.
+The selection of candidates is made without regard to race, sex, religion, creed, national origin, and or handicap.

 Guidelines for Entering Freshmen